czyys/dustforceguide/README.md

 When in the air simply hold ‘down’ and press ‘dash’ to perform a downdash.

+Once you downdash any additional downdashes don't give any extra speed, there's no reason to do them.

 - - - -

 <br />